Dual Induction CLT for High-dimensional m-dependent Data: Proof techniques

-Assumption \eqref{assmp:var_ev} was invoked at specific points in the proofs for the simplified versions.
-We made use of this assumption in two key instances: first, in our selection of $J_n$ during the "Partitioning the sum" step in \cref{sec:mu_by_kappa_3N}, and second, in obtaining the upper bound in \cref{eq:third_moment_Gaussian_bound}.
+Assumption \eqref{assmp:var_ev} was invoked in the proof of the simplified result in in two key steps: first, in obtaining the upper bound of the "Partitioning the sum" step in \cref{sec:mu_by_kappa_3N} for $j < n/2$, and, secondly, in obtaining the upper bound in \cref{eq:third_moment_Gaussian_bound}.